 Cairn drilled the first deep water wells offshore Senegal in 2014 and made two basin opening discoveries, one of which, the SNE field, was the largest global oil discovery of 2014.

 Since then, the region has evolved from a frontier basin to an emerging oil play attracting the attention of the global industry.
 Cairn farmed-in as operator to its three blocks offshore Senegal in 2013 acquiring a 65% interest in the three blocks with a combined acreage of 7,000km2.
 Since then, Cairn has operated three drilling programmes and has now successfully laid the foundation for a multi-phase development plan of the SNE field.

-We operate and have a 40% interest in three blocks offshore Senegal (Sangomar Deep, Sangomar Offshore, Rufisque Offshore) alongside our Joint Venture partners Woodside 35%, Far Ltd 15% and the Senegal National Oil Company, Petrosen 10%.
+We have a 40% interest in three blocks offshore Senegal (Sangomar Deep, Sangomar Offshore, Rufisque Offshore) alongside our Joint Venture partners Woodside 35%, Far Ltd 15% and the Senegal National Oil Company, Petrosen 10%.